The Best Freelancing Websites for Fresh Work and Great Clients

 Payments are guaranteed through the Upwork invoicing system and freelancers can bill either on an hourly basis or per project through set milestones.
 Additionally, multiple payment platforms are supported to ensure your cash is easily accessible to you.
 Finally, the Upwork blog is filled with useful industry news and tips & tricks to help you rock your freelance life and continuously improve.

 Fiverr has been around since 2010, and it’s the perfect place to find online freelance jobs for both beginners and more experienced professionals.
-If you’re just starting out, Fiverr offers you the chance to secure lower paying jobs to help you build your portfolio.
+If you’re just started freelancing, Fiverr offers you the chance to secure lower paying jobs to help you build your portfolio.
 However, for more experienced freelancers there are also plenty of higher paying opportunities available.

 Most of the major professions are covered, including; graphic design, digital marketing, writing & translation, video & animation, and computer programming.
 Additionally, the platform offers payment protection for freelancers to ensure you always see those hard-earned dollars hit your bank account once you’ve completed a project.